tjme/opinionate/README.md

 ## Motivation

+Writing code is often difficult and time consuming, whilst at the same time often highly repetitive.
+Code is frequently needed simply to translate from one data representation to another (e.g. SQL to JSON).
+It would be much easier to produce an application if it could be defined (declaratively) in one place, using a single language or notation (some refer to this as DRY, Don't Repeat Yourself).

-Though modern frameworks like Angular and technologies like GraphQL offer a lot of power and flexibility, and the Angular CLI provides some shortcuts, a lot of boilerplate code is still required to build a full stack application.
+Though modern frameworks like Angular and technologies like GraphQL offer a lot of power and flexibility, and the Angular CLI provides some shortcuts, a lot of boilerplate code is still required to build a full stack application (not very DRY).
 By making some assumptions (which are arguably opinionated), a lot of boilerplate code can be generated automatically.
 Even if some of the code is not quite appropriate or requires further development, it might still save a lot of time.
 Hopefully also, it might often be more efficient to refine the code generation/tool, rather than hand work the code afterwards.

 ## Prerequisites